14 August, 2024

 For example, researchers at the UCLA Fielding School of Public Health used demographic information to identify the populations that were at greatest risk during the COVID-19 pandemic.
 In addition, University of California hospitals paved the way for better responses to future crises by providing a massive repository of anonymized patient data — including symptoms, medications and lab test results — to a centralized resource at the National Institutes of Health.

-The growing importance of analytics for management decisions means that skills in gathering, analyzing and visualizing data are increasingly essential.
+The growing importance of data analytics for management decisions means that skills in gathering, analyzing and visualizing data are increasingly essential.
 Administrative professionals can help usher healthcare into the future by using the latest best practices to securely handle electronic records and identify statistical insights.

 Master’s in Healthcare Administration Salary Information

-According to the BLS, healthcare management professionals earned a median salary of $100,980 in 2019.
+According to the BLS, healthcare management professionals earned a median salary of $110,680 in 2023.
 The highest-paying employers in the field are government agencies and hospital systems.

 A review of healthcare administration job postings via Lightcast Labor Insight showed that employers most commonly request skills in business processes and analysis.
 Meanwhile, salary premiums are associated with capabilities in project management, quality management and acute care.
 To advance in this field, administrators need to be familiar with the diverse systems that make a healthcare organization work and lead teams toward their long-term objectives.

-Master’s in Healthcare Administration Jobs
+Top Master’s in Healthcare Administration Jobs

 Earning a master’s degree in healthcare administration prepares you for roles focused on improving how organizations deliver results for patients and providers.
 These are some of the MHA career paths you can pursue with a multidisciplinary education that explores concepts in business, finance, marketing, data analytics and organizational behavior: